-Broadcast Media
+Broadcast Media 1

-Think of this course as Greenscale Productions 2.0 ... a collaborative, hands-on course where students learn and hone broadcast media skills in the context of a full-time class.
-Video is central to 21st century communication culture, and this is an opportunity to develop student voice and express individual points of view in the farthest-reaching medium.
-The various roles students will learn include: writer, producer, director, anchor, cameraperson, sound engineer, editor, lighting design, and hair/make-up work.
-The students' video-based work will generally be short-form pieces in a variety of genres including newscasts, documentaries, interviews, think pieces, investigative work, and humor; podcasting is a possibility as well.
+Broadcast Media 1 is a collaborative, hands-on course where students learn and hone broadcast media skills in the context of a full-time class.
+Video is central to 21st century communication culture, and this is an opportunity to develop student voice and express individual points of view in the farthest-reaching medium, and we use industry standard software (Adobe Premiere and DaVinci) as our main tools for creating our work, in addition to cameras, microphones, and live-streaming equipment that gives a wide variety of possibilities.
+The various roles students will learn include: writer, producer, director, anchor, cameraperson, audio engineer, editor, live streaming set-up and support, and lighting design, and hair/make-up work.
+The students' video-based work will generally be short-form pieces in a variety of genres including interviews, think pieces, investigative work, newscasts, documentaries, and humor and a few Drew-specific formats we've been developing.
 A significant portion of the content will center around the Drew Community, and will seek out interdisciplinary collaborations with classes that meet during the same period, as well as clubs and other groups.
+Crewing at least one livestream event outside of regular school hours is a requirement of this class.